ManelSoria/SW2/README.md

 SW2 is based on SW (Shallow Worlds) that was developed by E. G. Melendo in Esteve Duran Observatory and UPV/EHU in 2013.

-SW2 has been developed by M.Soria, A.Prat, A.Sabates, M.Andres-Carcasona and E.G.Melendo in ESEIAAT/UPC.
+SW2 has been developed by M.Soria, A.Miró, A.Prat, A.Sabates, M.Andres-Carcasona and E.G.Melendo in ESEIAAT/UPC.

 If you use SW2 in a published work, cite: